Geotechnical Engineering Technician Jobs in USA with Visa Sponsorship

 What degree do I need for H-1B sponsorship as a geotechnical engineering technician?

 Most sponsors require a bachelor's degree in civil engineering, geological engineering, engineering technology, or geotechnical engineering.
-Some employers accept associate degrees plus significant field experience, but bachelor's degrees provide stronger H-1B cases.
+Some employers accept associate degrees plus significant field experience, but bachelor's degrees provide stronger H-1B visa cases.
 The degree should demonstrate coursework in soil mechanics, geology, or materials testing.

 Do geotechnical engineering technicians qualify for specialty occupation status?